 For example, last year it was reported in The Economist that the Italian shoe manufacturer Ferragamo inserted RFID identification tags into their shoes.
 “Inserted in the left shoe’s sole is a passive radio-frequency identification (RFID) tag.
 A transmitter-receiver (known as an interrogator) can send a signal to the tag and read its response.
 Only genuine Ferragamo shoes send back the correct one.
 The RFIDs are the Italian shoemaker’s latest weapon in its campaign to protect its brand from fakes.”

-There are a number of companies around the world that offer RFID technology to businesses, but in my research for this post, one RFID technology company website stood out.
-It provided not only a comprehensive written description of the variety of ways and applications RFID technology can be used but also helpful YouTube video demos.
+There are a number of companies around the world that offer RFID technology to businesses, but in my research for this post, one RFID technology company website stood out: Litum Solutions, headquartered in Izmir, Turkey.

 There are a number of obvious reasons for IP owners to explore the use of RFID technology, but one thing is that it affords a company real-time information as to the movements of persons and property within their facility.
 And for employees who take seriously the need to be more mindful of trade secrets protection need not feel compelled to put every unidentified person—metaphorically speaking—up against the wall.

 This is good news for all IP owners confronted with the daily challenges of preventing the theft of their trade secrets from not only outsiders but insiders as well.

 A company should not be vague about who is in their space.